-NASHVILLE – Governor Phil Bredesen and Tennessee Department of Labor & Workforce Development Commissioner James Neeley have awarded $25,945 to Toho Tenax America, Inc. and $5,707 to Scandlyn Lumber Company, both in Rockwood for incumbent worker training.
+NASHVILLE – Governor Phil Bredesen and Tennessee Department of Labor & Workforce Development Commissioner James Neeley have awarded $11,273 to Sunbridge in Harriman, and $8,000 to Chase Scientific Instruments in Rockwood, Tennessee.
 More than $3 million in Incumbent Worker Training Grants was awarded in fiscal year 2005-06 benefiting almost 15,000 Tennessee workers who retained their jobs and received skill upgrades.

 “The Incumbent Worker Training Grants are essential to help Tennessee’s workers look to the future with job growth and stability,” said Governor Bredesen.
 “These grants will help keep these companies competitive and increase the skills of their talented employees.”

-“I commend Governor Bredesen and Commissioner Neeley for awarding the Incumbent Worker grants to Scandlyn Lumber and Toho Tenax America,” said Senator Tommy Kilby.
+“I commend Governor Bredesen and Commissioner Neeley for awarding the Incumbent Worker grants to Sunbridge and Chase Scientific Instruments,” said Senator Tommy Kilby.
 “This will help keep Roane County workers employed and help improve our economy.”

 “The Incumbent Worker grants are a wonderful tool for companies to train their workers in the latest technology and production skills,” said Representative Dennis Ferguson.

-The East Tennessee Human Resource Agency played a vital role in awarding this grant to Scandlyn Lumber Company and Toho Tenax America, Inc.
+The East Tennessee Human Resource Agency played a key role in awarding the grants to Sunbridge and Chase Scientific Instruments.